wilddogdesign/puppy/README.md

 Deploying (optional)
 --------------------
 The project employs Flightplan.js to perform versioned deployments.
-To build and deploy to a development derver, first install Flightplan by running
+To build and deploy to a development saerver, first install Flightplan by running
 ```
 npm install -g flightplan